 - Biosecurity: The broad spectrum of pests and disease that can affect crop quality, volume and market access.
-For example, the high risk and potential consequence of Brown Marmorated Stink Bug have made it a priority for biosecurity readiness activities for both the industry biosecurity organisation, Kiwifruit Vine Health (KVH), and the Ministry for Primary Industries.
-Growers will also be aware of the successful fruit fly response in the Auckland suburbs of Northcote, Devonport and Otara. - Loss of market access: While Zespri is working hard to broaden our market base, the loss of any major market during a season could result in an over-supply of fruit relative to demand.
+For example, the high risk and potential consequence of Brown Marmorated Stink Bug have made it a priority for biosecurity readiness activities for both the industry biosecurity organisation, Kiwifruit Vine Health (KVH), and the Ministry for Primary Industries, and the industry remains alert to potential fruit fly incursions. - Loss of market access: While Zespri is working hard to broaden our market base, the loss of any major market during a season could result in an over-supply of fruit relative to demand.
 Market access can be impacted by several factors, either indirect or direct.
-For example, phytosanitary, regulatory, food safety, public health issues such as COVID-19, biosecurity, compliance changes and broader global trade relations and geopolitics.
+For example, phytosanitary, regulatory, food safety, public health issues such as pandemics, biosecurity, compliance changes and broader global trade relations and geopolitics.
 Zespri is working to mitigate this risk by maintaining a broad demand base and faster development of large volume markets, close monitoring of our environment, strong government relations and adherence to robust supply protocols.
 This is combined with a good risk management framework and risk mitigation strategies for various scenarios.

-- Brand reputation, growing conditions and sustainability: For example, addressing consumer concerns around plastics, nondegradable and nonrecycled material in our packaging and addressing the environmental challenges we are affected by such as water quality and climate change.
+- Brand reputation, growing conditions and sustainability: For example, addressing consumer concerns around plastics, non-compostable and non-recyclable material in our packaging as well as addressing the environmental challenges we contribute to and are affected by, such as water quality and climate change.
 We have developed our industry sustainability framework and set a number of targets to support each of our priorities.
-They cover the following five areas: - 1.
-Our packaging will be 100 per cent recyclable, reusable or compostable by 2025. - 2.
+They cover the following five areas: - Our packaging will be 100 per cent recyclable, reusable or compostable by 2025. - 2.
 By 2025 our industry will more effectively monitor nutrient inputs and losses as well as our impact on water, protecting and enhancing water quality. - 3.
 We will become carbon positive by 2035. - 4.
-We will be an industry where people want to work because they know it's a great place to work. - 5.
-And we will do even more to help people lead healthier lives.
+We will be an industry where people want to work because they know it's a great place to work. - And we will do even more to help people lead healthier lives